Existential Sex Therapy

 What Shapes Sexuality

-I practice existential sex therapy.
-This work recognizes that sexuality is influenced by core human experiences.
+My work is existential in orientation.
+Sexuality is understood as shaped by core human experiences rather than isolated concerns.
 Freedom and the weight of choice.
-Responsibility for who we become in our relationships and within ourselves.
-Isolation even when partnered.
-Meaning and the questions that rise in private moments.
-Awareness of a finite life and the way mortality changes how we live.
+Responsibility for who we become in relation to ourselves and others.
+Isolation, even within partnership.
+Questions of meaning that surface in private moments.
+Awareness of a finite life and the ways mortality alters how we live.
 The desire to be authentic and to be known without distortion.
-These existential experiences shape desire and the way the body speaks.
-In therapy, we explore how these forces have touched your intimacy, your voice and your sense of self.

 When the Self Has Been Performed